cap-js/docs/about/best-practices.md

 | Application Model      | Agnostic Service Providers + Event Handlers                  |
 | Domain Model           | Domain Model Entities (w/ essential invariants)              |

-> [!tip]
+> [!tip] Conclusion and Key Takeaway
 >
-> **Conclusion and Key Takeaway:** CAP is very much in line with both, the intent and goals of Hexagonal Architecture, as well as with the fundamental concepts.
+> CAP is very much in line with both, the intent and goals of Hexagonal Architecture, as well as with the fundamental concepts.
 Actually, CAP is an implementation of Hexagonal Architecture, in particular with respect to the Adapters in the outer hexagon, but also re *Application Models* and *(Core) Domain Models* in the inner hexagon.

 [Also take notice of the *Squared Hexagons* section in the Anti Patterns guide](bad-practices#squared-hexagons) {.learn-more}